 Of course we now know that the mistakes have an evolutionary function and that the faithful copying of the genetic message ensures each generation preserves the genetic endowment as meticulously as it can, with the help of repair enzymes, subject to rearrangement through sexual recombination to produce an almost unlimited variation of genetic types.
 Unlike mutations, which are often lethal or disabling because of a loss of critical function, and can only occur at a tolerable load of around 0.5 per generation, sexual recombination almost always leads to a viable offspring becuse recombination exchanges a precise set of identically positioned genes, retaining a full complement of human genes in each germ cell.
 In fact, by introducing such variety sex has facilitated the evolution of complex multi-celled organisms.
 In artificial life simulations, sexual recombination even by itself is a very effective evolutionary algorithm.
 Inbreeding studies suggest most individuals carry an avergage of two recessive lethal alleles in their genome, indicating the tolerable level of deleterious mutations.

 "Chromosomes are a bit like shoelaces.
 At their ends are caps, made not of metal but of DNA bases. just like laces, these 'telomeres' fray away with use; in this case by mutation.
 They are made from thousands of repeats of a simple six-part motif.
 In a typical lineage of dividing cells about a hundred DNA bases per division are lost.
 The telomeres act as a timer of mortality.
 Giving up cell division depends on how much of the protective telomere cap is left.
 Once the number has been chipped away by mutation to four thousand or so, the cell is no longer able to divide.
 The telomere is a clock that pilots the cell through its designed life-span.
 Counting the amount that remains is a good way to predict when it is likely to enter old age.
 What is true of cells is also true of people.
 An eighty year old has fewer of these units than does a child because so many have been lost.
 Telomeres are a sort of genetic nemesis, waiting to catapult their carriers - cells or people - into senility.
 Just as Nemesis (the goddess who distributed bad and good fortune at whim) might have arranged, not everyone is born equal.
 The number in young children ranges from about six thousand to around twice that.
 Identical twins have chromosome caps of about the same length suggesting that telomere size is under genetic control.
 The smallest yet found was in a man of ninety-seven, who had fewer than five thousand repeats left at the end of each chromosome.
 Goethe's Faust, it may be recalled, died at the age of a hundred (his telomeres, no doubt, suitably reduced) having renounced immortality as he was bored with life.
 Goethe, biologist though he was, did not realize how much of that choice was already coded into his hero's genes.
-The rate of frayng of telomeres means that some babies - those born with short chromosome ends - may fall below the crucial length earlier than others.
+The rate of frayng of telomeres means that some babies - those born with short chromosome ends - may fall below the crucial length earlier than others (updated by jody).
 Perhaps they will enter old age sooner than their more fortunate colleagues.
 How, or even whether, telomere mutations lead to decay is not known.
 A simple, simplistic, but sinister calculation suggests that a baby at the lower end of the telomere range is programmed to live for threescore years and ten while a child with a more generous endow- ment could linger on for another twenty years before he expires, sans eyes, sans teeth, sans telomeres, sans everything.
 It may soon be possible, by checking the genes, to guess whether a baby born in the year 2000 has any chance of seeing the first century of the new millennium almost to its end.
 Sex resets the telomere clock.
 As the chromosomes pair up during the formation of sperm and egg they are revitalized by a enzyme that makes new chromosome ends.
 The gene - a veritable fountain of youth - produces an enzyme, telomerase (sometlines called, with the leaden humour of science, TLC or Telomere Lengthening Component).
 It is not active in tissues other than those producing germ cells; only sperm and egg can be rejuvenated.
 There is, though, an exception to this rule.
 The TLC gene is switched on in cancer cells.
 It gives them renewed life.
 It inay even be the gene that allows them to continue to divide and, in the end, to outrun cells which have obeyed the instructions to die.
 Its level of activity is at least a thousand times greater in cancer cells (and in the precursors of sperm and egg) than in others.
 Those whose cancerous tissues have found everlasting life are likely to die before those whose cells accept their predestined dei-nise.
 Telomeres show how close is the tie between mutation and age and how Faustian the bargain between sex and death.
 No doubt they are just a part, perhaps a small part, of the machinery of rejuvenation that works its magic each time a baby is born.
 They affirm, though, that - when the dead are metaphorically raised, in the shape of their offspring - their genes will be changed.
 St Paul himself described the conflict between the fate of the genetic message in the body and that in the cells which transmit it to the next generation in terms familiar to a biologist: 'For this corruptible must put on incorruption, and this mortal must put on immortality.'
 Biology shows how right he was: that, although the life of those who bear them is transient, the world of the genes will live for ever."
 (Jones 281-2).

 Gene is Isolated